-But if its got you thinking about “going digital” in the truer and fuller sense you might want to take a look at how a cloud based software could digitise your whole business in one fell swoop, rather than just your tax submissions!
+Thinking of taking your practice into the digital world?
+If so, you might want to take a look at how a cloud based software could digitise your whole business in one fell swoop!

 Most of us need some evidence to motivate us to change things in our business, so here are four compelling reasons why you might want to expand your digital horizons beyond tax.